dkwiebe/broadcasttool/README.md

 This is a copy of https://sourceforge.net/projects/butt/.
+The authors homepage is at http://danielnoethen.de/.
+I have this copy here to keep track of a few changes we've been working on.

-= butt (0.1.15) Manual
+# butt (0.1.15) Manual
 :author: Daniel Nöthen
 :doctype: book
 :toc2: